As a seller, you need to adhere to legal obligations when selling to consumers. As a buyer, you have legal rights under consumer law.

 - Beth is cleaning out her wardrobe.
 She sells the clothes online that she doesn’t wear anymore.
 Despite selling a lot of clothes online, Beth is not in-trade because the clothes she is selling were initially purchased for personal use.

 - Sam regularly purchases PlayStation games for his own enjoyment.
 Over the years he has amassed a large collection of PlayStation games.
 He has since decided to slim down his collection and recently started selling these games on Trade Me.
 Sam realizes he could make some money from importing more PlayStation games.
 He starts to regularly import a number of games when he purchases games for his own use.
 When Sam sells the imported games online, he will be in-trade.
 However, when he sells the games he purchased for his own personal use, he will not be in-trade.

 - Anna knits scarves and hats and sells them at the local weekend market.
-She imports a number of jewelry and brooches, which she sells at the market also.
+She imports a number of jewellery and brooches, which she also sells at the market.
 Anna now knits the scarves and hats fulltime so that she can always stock her market stall.
 Anna wants to expand into selling online.
 Anna is in-trade because she has made these scarves and hats with the intention of selling them.
-She is also in-trade when she sells the jewelry and brooches.
+She is also in-trade when she sells the jewellery and brooches.

 For further information, check out the Commerce Commission guidelines.

 Success fees are calculated differently for in-trade sellers – check out our fees page for more info.

 Our in-trade disclosure policy on Trade Me.